bhargavachary/bhargavachary.github.io/_posts/2018-12-08-first-year-of-phd-mtech-iit.md

 3. The third choice was slightly difficult but that eventually turned out to be quite an enjoyable one.
 This was “Topics in Data Mining”, which essentially revolved around recommender systems, stream mining, opinion mining, big data analytics.
 Although, these topics were totally new to me, but they had a lot of intuitive ideas, so I loved the exploration.
 There was a project component as well, in which we formed a team and worked on finding suitable users(answerers) for new questions asked in Question and Answer Forums like Quora, StackOverflow.

-My first semester was something of a blazingly fast set of four months.
+My first semester was something of an amazingly fast set of four months.
 There was a lot of learning, and a lot of drag in some assignments as well.
 Believe me, some of the assignments make you work like a robot, you neither sense the day not the night, you just keep thriving for it.
 The semester ended by the 4th week of April, and I did get a moderate GPA.
 I was disappointed, since I did not feel that my learning and my GPA had a correlation.
 However, truth I have to admit that, I never studied anything with the perspective of having some scores in exams.
 I just studied like a free bird, but the system does expect you to perform in the exams.
 I basically neglected the exams, and the results neglected my learning.
 Yeah, I do feel that true learning happens when you enjoy like a free bird, but assessments are assessments.
 You just can’t make an excuse.

 There was a summer break of almost 3 months, and I started reading literature as suggested by my advisor.
 Almost every week, I used to go through a few research papers and try to summarize them.
 There was a week long summer school I attended at IITK, which was a great experience, I have posted a detailed blog on it, please follow the link to read.